lilyvex/rogue/README.md

 <hr>

 Rogue is a self-hostable blogging platform that provides the essentials — no AI integrations, no useless features, and no bullsh!&.
-It allows the creation of articles through [MDX](https://mdxjs.com/) files, an extension of markdown, and the creation of custom components with custom styling.
+It allows the creation of articles through [Go HTML templates](https://github.com/a-h/templ), and the creation of custom components with custom styling.

 > [!CAUTION]
 > Rogue is alpha software, expect breaking changes and bugs.